bcgov/DriveBC.ca/infrastructure/README.md

 1. Select the project you would like to deploy to using `oc project NAMESPACE`
 1. `helm install ENV-drivebc-init -f .\init\values-ENV.yaml .\init`
     1. NOTE: Do not install this again as it will overwrite all values.
-1. Set the values in the `ENV-drivebc-django` & `ENV-drivebc-static` ConfigMap and Secrets (they both have ) as well as the `ENV-drivebc-image-caching` ConfigMap too.
+1. Set the values in the `ENV-drivebc-django` & `ENV-drivebc-static` ConfigMap and Secrets (they both have )
 1. `helm install ENV-drivebc-crunchy-postgres -f .\crunchy-postgres\values-ENV.yaml .\crunchy-postgres` to install CrunchyDB.
 NOTE: Check the values files to confirm the namespace is correct for monitoring.
 1. Once the datbase is running go to the terminal of the primary replica and go to `psql`, then enter `ALTER DATABASE "ENV-drivebc" OWNER TO "ENV-drivebc";`
 1. `helm install ENV-drivebc -f .\main\values-ENV.yaml .\main` to install the entire environment.